HelpMe-Pls/Life-Engineering/Frontend/JavaScript/this.md

 w.ask("??")   // "K ??"

 //-----------------------
 function ask(question) {
     console.log(this.name, question)
 }

 var w1 = {
     name: 'K',

-    ask: ask
+    bark: ask
 }

 var w2 = {
     name: 'L',

-    ask: ask
+    bark: ask
 }

 function otherClass() {
     var myContext = {
         name: 'S'
     }
     ask.call(myContext, "?")   // explicit `this` binding
 }

 otherClass()    // "S ?"

 // Dynamic binding:
 w1.ask("?")     // "K ?"
 w2.ask("?")     // "L ?"

-// `.call()` method treats their first argument as a `this` keyword (i.e. explicit binding):

-ask.call(w2, "explicitly set context.")  // "L explicitly set context."

-ask.call(w1, "explicitly set context.")  // "K explicitly set context."
+// `.call()` method treats their first argument as a `this` keyword (i.e. explicit binding): ask.call(w2, "explicitly set context.")  // "L explicitly set context." ask.call(w1, "explicitly set context.")  // "K explicitly set context."

 //---------Hard binding with `.bind() method----------

-// You only need to "bind" if the method/function is "`this`-aware"

-var w = {
+// You only need to "bind" if the method/function is "`this`-aware" var w = {
     name: 'K',
     ask(question) {
         console.log(this.name, question)
     }
 }

-// Because of the implementation of `setTimeout()`, its first argument binds `this` to the global context

-setTimeout(w.ask, 10, "?")   // undefined ?
+// Because of the implementation of `setTimeout()`, its first argument binds `this` to the global context setTimeout(w.ask, 10, "?")   // undefined ?

-// Which is why we need to hard bind `this` in this case to give it the context of `w` (i.e. "lexical `this`" behavior):

-setTimeout(w.ask.bind(w), 10, "?") // K ?
+// Which is why we need to hard bind `this` in this case to give it the context of `w` (i.e. "lexical `this`" behavior): setTimeout(w.ask.bind(w), 10, "?") // K ?
 ```

 - If we want a flexible dynamic, use `this`.
-If we want predictability, use closure (lexical scope), i.e. if you find yourself using `.bind()` very often, then best switch to use closure.
+If we want predictability, use closure (lexical scope), i.e. if you find yourself using `.bind()` very often, then best switch to use [[Closure |closure]].

 - The `this` keyword points at these corresponding context following the order: `new` > `.call()`, `.apply()`, `.bind()` > context object > global context (except strict mode):